 In the sport of diving, there are only six different types of dives that are used in practices and competitions.
-These dives may appear different or require different form when performed on a platform instead of a springboard, and vice versa.
-The dives are:
+These dives may appear different or require different forms when performed on a platform instead of a springboard, and vice versa.

 Let's go a little deeper into what is expected from each dive.
 In a forward dive, the diver is jumping off of the diving board while facing forward (toward the pool) and rotating forwards away from the board.
 A backward dive is the opposite, with the diver facing away from the pool and rotating backwards away from the board.
 A reverse dive combines the two, making the diver face forward but rotate backwards toward the board.
 An inward dive is the opposite of the reverse, having the diver face backward but rotate forwards toward the board.
 A twisting dive sees the diver twist in any direction during the dive, and an armstand dive requires the diver to begin his dive in a handstand on the platform.